Log in

 The initial release of Combo tickets is for UC Students ONLY.
 UC Students will have to present a current UC Student ID, that matches the name on the ticket to be allowed entry to the venue on event day.

-There will be a limited number of public tickets released to our individual events so that UC students can attend with a mate.
+There will be a limited number of public tickets released to UCSA run individual events so that UC students can attend with a mate (First Base, TOGA, Summer Stein).

 Does the name on my ticket need to match my I.D.?